Marie-Caroline of Bourbon-Two Sicilies, Duchess of Berry: Early life

-Caroline was born at Caserta Palace in Naples.
-She was the eldest child of Prince Francesco, the future King Francis I of the Two Sicilies, and his first wife, Archduchess Maria Clementina of Austria, the tenth child and third daughter of Emperor Leopold II and Maria Luisa of Spain.
-Her parents were double first cousins.
+Maria Carolina was born at Caserta Palace in Naples.
+She was the eldest child of Prince Francesco, the future King Francis I of the Two Sicilies, and his first wife, Archduchess Maria Clementina of Austria, the tenth child and third daughter of Emperor Leopold II and Maria Louisa of Spain.
+Her parents were double first cousins, meaning that rather than the usual eight great-grandparents, Maria Carolina had four.

-Caroline was baptised with the names of her paternal grandparents, Maria Carolina of Austria and King Ferdinand IV of Naples, as well as her maternal grandmother Empress Maria Luisa.
+Maria Carolina was baptised with the names of her paternal grandparents, Maria Carolina of Austria and King Ferdinand IV of Naples and III of Sicily, as well as her maternal grandmother Empress Maria Louisa.

 She spent her youth in Palermo and in Naples.
-Her mother died in 1801; her father married again in 1802 to Infanta Maria Isabella of Spain, another first cousin, and had twelve more children.
+Her mother died in 1801; her father married again in 1802 to Infanta María Isabel of Spain, another first cousin, and had twelve more children.

 French marriage

-In 1816, French ambassador Pierre Louis Jean Casimir de Blacas arranged with the Kingdoms of Naples and Sicily (Note: Which became the Kingdom of the Two Sicilies in December.) for Caroline to marry Louis XVIII's nephew, Charles Ferdinand, Duke of Berry.
+In 1816, French ambassador Pierre Louis Jean Casimir de Blacas arranged with the Kingdoms of Naples and Sicily (Note: Which became the Kingdom of the Two Sicilies in December.) for Maria Carolina to marry Louis XVIII's nephew, Prince Charles Ferdinand, Duke of Berry.
 The marriage was held on 24 April 1816 in Naples.
-Caroline thus became Duchesse de Berry; known as Madame de Berry in France.
+Maria Carolina thus became Duchess of Berry; known as Madame de Berry in France.

-Even though it was arranged, the marriage was happy, with Caroline and her husband living at the Élysée Palace in Paris which was given to them.
+Even though it was arranged, the marriage was happy, with Maria Carolina and her husband living at the Élysée Palace in Paris which was given to them.
 They had four children, of which the youngest two survived infancy.
-The elder was Louise Marie Thérèse of Artois (1819–1864).
+The elder was Louise of Artois (1819–1864).